giovanibs/iSB/README.md

 # NFT WhatsApp Market

+- This is something I've been playing with.
 - Bot for whatsapp / discord

 1. The user requests NFTs by command and search term